-As many new parents will know, it's incredibly common for babies to really soak their diapers overnight, especially during the first few weeks after birth.
-It can be a stressful time for any new parent, but the good news is that there are several simple solutions to help prevent overnight diaper leaks and keep the baby dry at night.
+As many new parents will know, baby peeing through diaper at night is an incredibly common issue, particularly during the first few weeks after birth.
+It can be a stressful time for any new parent, but the good news is that there are several straightforward solutions to help prevent overnight diaper leaks and keep your baby dry and comfortable at night.

-Baby Peeing Through Their Diaper at Night: A Common Problem
+Baby Peeing Through Diaper at Night: An Ordinary Concern

-Babies peeing through diapers at night is a common problem.
-Babies have small bladders, so they tend to pee really often.
-Add in the fact that, especially in the early months, their diet is largely liquid-based, and you have a recipe for soaked diapers.
+The phenomenon of babies peeing through diapers at night is pretty regular.
+Babies have small bladders, so they tend to pee often.
+Combine that with the fact that, particularly in the early months, their diet is primarily liquid-based, and you've got yourself a recipe for soaked diapers.

 Babies go through a developmental process when it comes to bladder control.
 They're acquiring the ability to hold their pee longer, which means they'll be able to go longer periods without needing a diaper change at night.
 As your baby's body matures and grows stronger, you'll see fewer midnight diaper changes as your child uses fewer diapers each night.
 In fact, by around 18 months, most babies are sleeping through the night without a single diaper change.